 2015 WV Sheriffs Conference and WV Auditor’s Training.

-The 2015 Conference will be held at the Mountaineer Resort and Casino in New Cumberland, WV September 13-15, 2015.
-We are pleased to have a great working relationship with the WV State Auditor’s Office to produce a great Conference and plans are underway for 2015.
-We are following a very successful 2014 Conferene where vendors and attendees were up from previous years.
+The 2015 Conference was held at the Mountaineer Resort and Casino in New Cumberland, WV September 13-15, 2015.
+We are pleased to have a great working relationship with the WV State Auditor’s Office to produce a great Conference and plans are underway for 2016.
+We are following a very successful 2015 Conferene where vendors and attendees were up from previous years.
 Registration details have been released by the WV Auditor’s Office and should have been received by the Sheriffs’ Offices.
 Vendors interested should have received email notification from the WVSA.
 If you haven’t and are interested in participating, contact Executive Director Miller.

 Scholarship submission period for 2015 is open!